amccorkl/E-Commerce_OOP/README.md

-# E-Commerce OOP
+# E-Commerce Backend App
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

 Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry.
 This app, which functions from within the terminal command line, allows a ficticious company to create and manage their records in a MYSQL database.
-Written in Javascript, it uses Node.js, Express.js and Sequelize, it is deployed using Node.js with api interaction on Insomnia.
+Written in Javascript, it uses Node.js, Express.js and Sequelize, and is deployed using Node.js.

 ## User Story